billgib/azure-content/articles/sql-database/sql-database-elastic-pool-reference.md

 ## Namespace and endpoint details
-An elastic pool is an ARM resource of type “ElasticPool” in the Microsoft Azure SQL Database.
+An elastic pool is an ARM resource of type “ElasticPool” in the Microsoft Azure SQL Database namespace.

 - **namespace**: Microsoft.Sql/ElasticPool
 - **secondary-endpoint** for REST API calls (Azure resource manager): https://management.azure.com